 I don't have the words or even the space to summarize this year, so I won't begin to try.
 Although the pandemic dominated the headlines (rightfully so) there were still some great articles about environmental solutions this year.
 Here are the articles that blew me away, and will stick with me through 2021.

-Electrify Everything: Stop using fossil fuels and make money for every American household by Saul Griffith and Sam Calisch – I was blown away by a presentation by Saul at the Verge circular economy virtual conference earlier this year.
-He put numbers to ideas and thoughts I've been pondering about the future of home electrification for a while.
-In the link above he provides a simple outline of how we can all decarbonize our homes, how much it would cost if we did it today, and how instead it could save homeowners $1,200 per year if the right policies, building code changes, and financing options were available.
-It sounds like a big IF.
-But with big cities like San Jose and Oakland having banned natural gas in new buildings and Biden coming into office soon, the ideas presented in the article are starting to sound more and more realistic.
+Electrify Everything: Stop using fossil fuels and make money for every American household provides a simple outline of how we can all decarbonize our homes, how much it would cost if we did it today, and how instead it could save homeowners $1,200 per year if the right policies, building code changes, and financing options were available.
+This is all a big IF, for now.
+But with cities like San Jose and Oakland having banned natural gas in new buildings and Biden coming into office soon, the ideas presented in the article are starting to sound within the realm of possibilities.

-How to stop the next pandemic confirmed what I've always believed.
+How to stop the next pandemic confirmed what I've believed for a long time.
 Solving environmental problems is not only better for the planet and all the critters on it, but it's also better for our health and our wealth.
-This video is about where Covid-19 came from, and what we need to do to prevent future viruses.
+This article is about where Covid came from, and what we need to do to prevent future viruses.
 Spoiler alert: we need to stop destroying Nature.
 Not just because it's the right thing to do, but because if we don't, the indirect costs will continue to add up through pandemics, wildfires, and political unrest.